civitz/example-assignment/exercise1.md

 To be flexible, we should accept all implicit data as explicit in the API calls: this way we can use the API from both browsers and backend services.

+To simplify the design, we don't mention monitoring features (readiness/liveness endpoints, prometheus metrics).

 ## What can we track and how